-Other surface infrastructure to be arranged at the project include dewatering arrangements for open-pit mining, potable water supply facilities, and construction of camp and accommodation facilities, offices and stores.
-On-site power will be generated using diesel generators, whilewater supply will be arranged from a bore field located close to the site.
+Other surface infrastructures to be arranged at the project include dewatering arrangements for open-pit mining, potable water supply facilities, and construction of camp and accommodation facilities, offices and stores.
+On-site power will be generated using diesel generators, while water supply will be arranged from a bore field located close to the site.

 Site roads and stormwater control system will be established with a road diversion around the proposed pit.
 Surface vehicles will also be made available to support the operation.